Humane, a stealthy hardware and software startup co-founded by an ex-Apple designer and engineer, raises $100M – TechCrunch

 One patent is for a “Wearable multimedia device and cloud computing platform with laser projection system”; another is for a “System and apparatus for fertility and hormonal cycle awareness.”

-Meanwhile, the company currently has nearly 50 job openings listed, including engineers with camera and computer vision experience, hardware engineers, designers, and security experts, among many others.
+Meanwhile, the company currently has nearly 50 job openings listed, including engineers with camera and computer vision experience, hardware engineers, designers and security experts, among many others.
 (One sign of where all that funding will be going.)
-There is already an impressive team of about 60 people the company, which is another detail that attracted investors.
+There is already an impressive team of about 60 people at the company, which is another detail that attracted investors.

-“The caliber of individuals working at Humane is incredibly impressive,” said Chase Coleman, Partner, Tiger Global, in a statement.
+“The caliber of individuals working at Humane is incredibly impressive,” said Chase Coleman, partner, Tiger Global, in a statement.
 “These are people who have built and shipped transformative products to billions of people around the world.
 What they are building is groundbreaking with the potential to become a standard for computing going forward.”

 I’ve asked for more details on the company’s product roadmap and ethos behind the company, and who its customers might potentially be: other firms for whom it designs products, or end users directly?